leondzn/android-starter/README.md

 # Android Starter
 A starter template for Android app project that implements Clean Architecture using RxJava.
 Dagger2 is used for dependency injection and lambdas are enabled with Retrolambda.
-You are free to implement any design pattern such as MVP or MVVM.
+Base classes for implementing MVVM are also included in this starter project although you are free to implement other design patterns if needed.

 Prior knowledge with Clean Architecture and RxJava is required to use this starter project.